MinneapolisStarTribune/agate-ai/README.md

 The resulting information can be used both to create products that might be useful to readers and journalists (think: mapping restaurant reviews, or crafting hyperlocal newsletters and alerts).
 And, when placed into a knowledge graph, the extracted entities enable more comprehensive and accurate searching and summarization than traditional retrieval-augmented generation, reducing the risk of hallucination and returning more useful results.

-This tool is in VERY early development.
-It's mostly just a fancy prototype at this point.
-But it works well enough to be promising ...
+This tool is in early development, but it works well enough to be promising ...

-## Why call it Agate?
+## Why "Agate?"

 [Agate](https://en.wikipedia.org/wiki/Agate_(typography)) is a typographical term that is often used as shorthand to refer to the pages of a newspaper that contain structured and tabular data, such as sports box scores, stock tables and legal notices.